knizhnik/online_advisor/README.md

 - "online_advisor.misestimation_threshold": threshold for actual/estimated #rows ratio (default 10)
 - "online_advisor.min_rows": minimal number of returns nodes for which misestimation is considered (default 1000)
 - "online_advisor.max_proposals": maximal number of tracked clauses and so number of proposed indexes/statistics (default 1000).
-- "online_advisor.do_instrumentation": allows to switch on/off instrumentation and so collecting of data by `online_advisor`.
+- "online_advisor.do_instrumentation": allows to switch on/off instrumentation and so collecting of data by `online_advisor` (default on).
+- "online_advisor.log_duration": log planning/execution time for each query (default off).
+- "online_advisor.prepare_threshold": minimal planning/execution time relation for suggesting use of prepared statements (default 1.0).

 ### Results:
 1. Results can be obtained through `proposed_indexes` and `proposed_statistics` views having the following columns: